lemonce/lemonce.net/source/feature.md

 - Build work space on local system to let users easily have access to all testing data
 - Plug-in free installation
 - Easy to use for every web tester
-- Free version for individual testers and affordable licensed version for testing team
+- Free version for individual testers and open source option for developers
+- Affordable licensed version for testing teams; 30-day free trial available with full functionality